mad1982max/CrackYour1TI/JS_HIGH.md

 - undefined (unassigned values)
 - symbol (unique identifiers)

+_Main features_:

-_Main feature_: after declare they are stored on a _stack_ and assigned to variables by _value_, not by reference
+- After declare they are stored on a _stack_ and assigned to variables by _value_, not by reference
+- All primitives are _immutable_, i.e., they cannot be altered
+- _Autoboxing_ (methods and properties)

 # 2. What is undefined property?